 If you purchase them online and have them shipped to your home, shipping costs can be expensive due to safety regulations concerning compressed gas.

-Gas One GS3900P is a single burner dual fuel camping stove that is compatible with either propane or butane.
+Gas One GS3900P is a single burner dual fuel camping stove compatible with either propane or butane.

-- Small and lightweight: These can be carried in rucksacks, and if you are walking to your campsite, this stove is not going to weigh you down.
+- Small and lightweight: These can be carried in rucksacks, and if you are walking to your campsite, this stove will not weigh you down.
 If you are traveling by car, it requires a minimum of space.

 - Easy to use, easy to clean: If you are looking for convenience in a camping stove, then a single burner unit is the one you want.
 Not only is it straightforward to operate, but cleaning it afterward takes a couple of minutes.